KyWa/mineOps/docs/ArgoCD/README.md

 **NOTE** Some of these annotations can be removed by changing the configuration of ArgoCD's settings in the ConfigMap `argocd-cm`, but are required for a "default" installation of ArgoCD along with `ingress-nginx`.

-ArgoCD is deployed and seems to be up and running, we can get to the web application, but we don't have a login.
+ArgoCD is deployed and seems to be up and running, we can get to the web application, but we don't have any login credentials.
 By default ArgoCD creates an initial admin password which can be found in a secret in the namespace that ArgoCD is installed in.
 To view the `Secret` and get the password to login initially here is a quick handy one liner:

 ```sh
 $ kubectl get secret -n argocd argocd-initial-admin-secret -o jsonpath='{.data.password}' | base64 -d
 Z1Ha6-z8QVR2jC0b
 ```

-Later in this guide we will be doing things in a more declarative process and will not be needing to do the manual secret getting.
+Later in this guide we will be doing things in a more declarative process and will not be needing to obtain this secret manually or even use it potentially for that matter.
 Now let's try to login to our newly installed ArgoCD instance.

 [![](media/argo-login.gif)](#)

 ## Using ArgoCD

 Now that we've logged into the UI, we are met with an amazingly detailed blank screen.
+TODO

 ### Repository